 The non-fiction literacy center is all about exploring non-fiction with meaning.
-Students will become familiar with features of non-fiction through lots of exposure and explore a variety of topics - and in this case here - with learning about butterflies and the butterfly life cycle.
+Students become familiar with features of non-fiction through lots of exposure and explore a variety of topics - and in this case here - with learning about butterflies and the butterfly life cycle.

 Connecting with non-fiction books is done with a few simple activities and lots of books.

-Let me break down how to make this non-fiction butterflies book activity bucket for you.
+Let me break down what materials you'll need to make this activity set for you.

-The materials needed to make this literacy center activity are:
+The materials needed to make this literacy center activity set are:

 - Shoe bin or plastic tote/bucket/basket